Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: Introduction

-The AoII is associated with a time penalty as well as an error penalty function \cite{Tony_1}.
-The error penalty function depends on the source dynamics and the estimation strategy, capable of capturing the meaning and objective of the transmitted data.
-For instance, utilizing the AoII implies that there is no need for sampling and transmission if the monitor exactly knows the source's state, which captures the main idea of \textit{semantic-aware} sampling introduced in \cite{Nikolaos_goal_or}.
+The ultimate goal in status update systems is the real-time tracking of a real-world stochastic process on the side of a remote monitor \cite{Kam_Towards_eff_2018}.
+Recently, the real-time tracking problem has been studied in a handful of papers, e.g., the papers \cite{Yin_Sun_IT, Atilla_RtM} which used distortion-based metrics, the work in \cite{Nikolaos_goal_or} which used goal-oriented metrics, and the works \cite{Kam_2018,Assaad_AoII_Not_obs, Assaad_unknownSource, Petar_AoII_ICC,Chen_AoII_2023} which used the AoII metric.
+In this paper, we study the real-time tracking problem with the AoII metric.

-The work \cite{Kam_2018} provided the AoI-, the real-time error-, and the AoII-optimal policies for a remote estimation problem of a symmetric binary Markov source in a source-monitor-paired system.
-Their results show that the {\textit{sample-at-change}} policy, which (simultaneously) samples and transmits whenever there is a difference (change) between the source state and its estimation, optimizes both the real-time error and the AoII in their setup.
-The authors of \cite{Assaad_AoII_Not_obs} studied a remote tracking problem of a Markov source in a multi-source setup, where the decision-maker resides on the monitor side.
-They provided a heuristic scheduling policy that minimizes the mean AoII in a multi-source setup based on a partially observable Markov decision process (POMDP) framework and the idea of Whittle index-based policies.
-They then extended the work \cite{Assaad_AoII_Not_obs} to a distance-based AoII in \cite{Assaad_distance_basedAoII}, and to remote tracking of an unknown Markov source in \cite{Assaad_unknownSource}.
+The work \cite{Kam_2018} provided the AoI-, the real-time error-, and the AoII- optimal policies for the remote tracking problem of a symmetric binary Markov source in a source-monitor-paired system.
+Their results show that the {sample-at-change} policy, which simultaneously samples and transmits whenever there is a difference (or a change) between the source state and its estimation, optimizes both the real-time error and the AoII.
+The authors of \cite{Assaad_AoII_Not_obs} studied the remote tracking problem of a Markov source in a multi-source setup, where the decision-maker resides on the monitor side.
+They developed a heuristic scheduling policy that minimizes the mean AoII using the partially observable Markov decision process (POMDP) framework and the idea of the Whittle index policy.
+They then optimized the AoII under an unknown Markov source in \cite{Assaad_unknownSource}.